WokLibCodeClub/Hello-Python/step4/if_else_example.md

 If reading was, say, 95 it would pass the first test (> 50, so colour set to yellow) then immediately pass the second test (> 70, so colour immediately reset to orange) then finally it would also pass the third test, > 90, so colour would finally be set to red - which is what we want.

-But although the code now works it's clear that Python is doing a lot of unnecessary testing
+But although the code now works it's clear that Python is doing a lot of unnecessary testing here.
+That's why the ```elif``` option is a more efficient way of coding for this example.

 -----